Capistrano de Abreu

-João Capistrano Honório de Abreu (1853 in Maranguape – 1927 in Rio de Janeiro) was a Brazilian historian.
+João Capistrano Honório de Abreu (October 23, 1853 – August 13, 1927) was a Brazilian historian.
 His works are characterized by a rigorous investigation of the sources and a critical view of the historical process.
 João Capistrano de Abreu was born in Maranguape, Ceará.
 He dedicated himself to the study of colonial Brazil.
-His book "Capítulos de História Colonial" ("Chapters of Colonial History") is a major reference for all who study Brazilian history.
+His book Capítulos de História Colonial ("Chapters of Colonial History") is a major reference for all who study Brazilian history.